 Your son’s answer about what it means to be gay also makes me wonder if maybe he has a crush on another boy.
 And that, too, would be perfectly natural!
 Experts say kids usually develop their first childhood crush at age 5 or 6.
 Kindergarten teachers will tell you that playground weddings at recess are not uncommon, and I can even remember my son fashioning a wedding dress out of toilet paper before he was 3.
 If your son is crushing, he obviously isn’t feeling any pressure to crush on a girl or think there’s something wrong with him for wanting to marry a boy someday.

-Even adults who think a first crush is cute and innocent — and not an indicator of the child’s sexuality — typically still default to the idea that a child is going to fall in love with and marry someone not of the same gender.
+Even adults who think a first crush is cute and innocent — and not an indicator of the child’s sexuality — typically still default to the idea that a child is going to fall in love with and marry someone of the same gender.
 That tends to be true even when there’s someone in the family who’s gay, like his aunt.

-He is not too young to know who he is.
+An 8-year-old is not too young to know who he is.

 Most people think that gay people come out as teenagers (or later), and that they couldn’t possibly know about sexuality before puberty.
 But with heightened visibility of LGBTQ people and a progressive shift in social attitudes – your own family, for example – children are feeling safe to come out at younger ages.
 My son was eight years old when he told his dad and me in 1998 that he was “different from other boys.”
 He didn’t have the education or language that your son has to be so articulate, nor did he have LGBTQ-themed children’s books or the vast number of openly LGBTQIA celebrities in music, sports, or television that exist today.